 This guide presents an overview of the SecureDrop system for a journalist.
 It covers the core functions necessary to start working with the platform: logging in securely, viewing documents, editing documents, and interacting with sources.

-Each journalist must have a personal GPG key that they use for encrypting files transferred from the Secure Viewing Station to their Journalist Workstation.
-The private key, used for decryption, stays on their Journalist Workstation.
-The public key, used for encryption, gets copied to the Secure Viewing Station.
+Each journalist needs a personal GPG key for encrypting files.
+A GPG key has two parts: a public key and a private key.
+The private key, used for decryption, stays on the Journalist Workstation.
+The public key, used for encryption, is copied to the Secure Viewing Station.

-If a journalist does not yet have a GPG key, they can follow these instructions to set one up with GnuPG (GPG).
+If you do not yet have a GPG key, follow the instructions for your operating system to set one up:

 See our guide on setting up Tails for the Admin and Journalist Workstation before continuing.

 The Tails OS makes using SecureDrop very different from other computing experiences.
 The added layers of security mean extra steps each time you want to login.
 With practice, you will become increasingly comfortable with the process.

 Each journalist has an authenticated Tor hidden service URL for logging in to the Journalist Interface.
 This must be done using the Tails operating system.
 Click the Journalist Interface icon on the desktop.
 This will open Tor Browser to a “.onion” page.
 Log in with your username, passphrase, and two-factor authentication token, as shown in the first screenshot below.
 (See Using YubiKey with the Journalist Interface.)